allisonjr-bamfordrk/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and to keep your mind fresh.
 Additionally, don’t be afraid to ask for help or advice from your colleagues or online communities.
 There is always someone willing to share their knowledge and experience.

+# 2024-01-06
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary, based on data and profiling.
+Remember that simplicity, readability, and correctness are often more crucial than micro-optimizations."

+This quote emphasizes that it's more important to write good-quality code initially rather than trying to make it overly efficient from the start.
+Optimization should come after you have a working solution and have identified genuine bottlenecks through measurement and analysis.